AN OUR KIDS REPORT:Academy for Gifted Children - P.A.C.E. vs. MacLachlan College

 Information not available

 "MacLachlan's academic program offers a transitional approach of two globally recognized programs beginning with the International Baccaulaureate Primary Years Programme (IB PYP) for students in Pre-Kindergarten to Gr.6 and Gr.
 7 to Gr.
 12 academic program offering Advanced Placement preparation/enrichment.
-The common thread through our Pre-K to Gr.
-12 program is to cement a foundation of core academic competencies, fostering a growth mindset and develop transdisciplinary skills."
+The overarching goal from Pre-K to Gr.
+12 is to develop essential real-world skills, support academic excellence, foster a growth mindset, and cultivate transdisciplinary abilities."

 ACADEMY FOR GIFTED CHILDREN - P.A.C.E.